Honest reviews of ARMADA's popular ski models by regular users

 The 100mm waist and rocker construction make this a versatile board.
 It's great for style park tricks like butters and presses, but it's also great for a few inches of fresh snow and rough slopes.
 It's essentially a 100 with a softer flex and lower power

-have a good balance of stability and playfulness are
+strike a good balance between stability and playfulness

-too light to enjoy on rough or loose snow.
-Of the 12 boards I rode at this test ride, this was the best.
-I even rode it three times.
+are often too light to be enjoyable in rough or soft snow, so I'm looking for an all-around ski.
+Of the 12 skis I tried at this demo event, this was the best.
+I even rode it three more times.
 It has a good balance of stability and playfulness.
-I can jump when I want to.
+You can jump whenever you want.

 evaluation